 These cash back credit cards offer generous rewards, but they go about it in different ways.
 We’ll help you decide which card will leave you better off.

 If you’re unsure which card could help you earn more cash back, it helps to compare all their details side by side.
-The table and commentary below can help you decide which card to sign up for.

 Blue Cash Preferred vs. Cash Magnet

 |Introductory bonus||$300 cash back if you spend $3,000 in first 6 months||$200 cash back if you spend $1,000 in first 6 months|

 |Annual fee||$95 (waived for the first year)||$0|

 Praised as one of the best cards for groceries, the Blue Cash Preferred certainly meets expectations.
 The fact you can earn 6% cash back on up to $6,000 in U.S. supermarket spending each year (then 1 %) means you could easily earn rewards to cover the annual fee and have some leftover.
 After all, 6% of $6,000 in spending works out to $360 for the year.
 Quite a sum, and that’s only one bonus category on the card.